iPhone 11 Pro

 iPhone 11 vs. iPhone 11 Pro

 The iPhone 11 and iPhone 11 Pro share many of the same features, but there are some key differences between the devices as the iPhone 11 is a much more affordable device.
 Below, we've listed all of the features of the two smartphones, so you can see what's different and what's the same at a glance, and make sure to check out our full comparison guide for more info.
+We've also included a camera comparison.

 What's Different - iPhone 11 (Left) iPhone 11 Pro (Right)